Visual

 Nicola Sella

-I see doors opening, spaces revealed.
-Individuals move freely, unobstructed by barriers, and guided across the city, passing through the holes.
+I see doors opening, revealing spaces.
+Individuals move freely, unobstructed by barriers and guided across the city, passing through the holes.
 City streets are a cauldron of possibilities, where every step forward is a step towards equality.

 Accessibility and inclusion in Lisbon